dwkim78/upsilon/README.md

 features = e_features.get_features()
 ```

-If there are no magnitude errors, you can do this as well:
+If there are no magnitude errors, you can do as follows:
 ```python
 e_features = upsilon.ExtractFeatures(date, mag)
 ```